ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/signed-exchange.md

 DevTools will show a `200` with a `signed-exchange` row, and a `from signed-exchange` row, if the request was successful.

 If unsuccessful, the signed-exchange rows will be missing, or they will be highlighted red.
+A `warning` header may also be present that provides additional information.

 ## Signed Exchanges in Google Search